Blood Hunt (comics): Main plot

-The Darkforce Dimension empties onto Earth blocking out the Sun.
-Scarlet Witch and Iron Man determine that Blackout, Cloak, Darkstar, Dusk, and Silhouette have become portals to the Darkforce Dimension.
-Elsewhere, Tigra and Hunter's Moon see Shroud in a similar condition.
-Tigra notes that this incident is expanding across the world before vampires descend.
-Attacks occur across the world with Doctor Doom having Latveria's borders fortified.
-Meanwhile, as Miles Morales is fending off against the vampires, he is met with Blade who tells Miles that he has a job for him.
+The Darkforce dimension empties onto Earth, blocking out the Sun and allowing vampires to attack worldwide.
 As the Avengers are fighting off vampires, Blade contacts them and says he has information and to meet up at the Avengers' base, the Impossible City.
-Unfortunately, the Avengers are ambushed by Bloodstorm One (a Hydra clone of Dracula in a new body), Megrim, Cruel, Unusual, Damascene, and Smoke Eater who emerge from Blade's truck and then face off with the Avengers.
-The Avengers are overwhelmed by the Bloodcoven as the Impossible City ends up compromised.
+The Avengers are ambushed by Bloodstorm One, Megrim, Cruel, Unusual, Damascene, and Smoke Eater, who manage to overwhelm them.
 Thor and Scarlet Witch are incapacitated, with Black Panther sacrificing himself to have the rest of the remaining Avengers evacuated.
-At the Sanctum Sanctorum, Doctor Strange and Clea Strange are also attempting end these attacks by casting the Montesi Formula, which Blade identifies as a spell that would kill all vampires.
-But Blade also mentions the spell requires the Darkhold, which is no longer in their possession.
-Blade tells Stephen and Clea that the vampires have become organized under the Structure, which caused the Darkforce users to blot out the sun, the global uprising, and the Avengers being attacked by the Bloodcoven, an ultra-vampire kill squad that feed on superhuman blood.
-When Strange asks if Dracula is the leader of the Structure, Blade stabs Strange and states that he is the one who's leading it.
+Blade tells Strange and Clea that the vampires have become organized under the Structure, which caused the Darkforce users to blot out the sun, the global uprising, and the Avengers being attacked by the Bloodcoven, a group of vampires who feed on superhuman blood.
+When Strange asks if Dracula is the leader of the Structure, Blade stabs Strange and states that he is the leader.